Adon Olam: Practice

 In the German rite, it is recited daily at the beginning of morning services.
-In many other communities, it is often sung to a special tune on the morning of both Rosh Hashana and Yom Kippur by Ashkenazi Jews at the beginning of services.

-Because of this solemn association, and on account of its opening and closing sentiments, the hymn has also been selected for (tuneless) reading in the chamber of the dying, and in some congregations it is recited (subdued and tuneless) in the synagogue as a means of reporting a death in the community.
+Because of this solemn association and its opening and closing sentiments, the hymn has also been selected for (tuneless) reading in the chamber of the dying.
+In some congregations, it is recited (subdued and tuneless) in the synagogue to report a death in the community.
 It is likewise recited or chanted at the commencement of the daily early morning prayer, that its utterance may help to attune the mind of the worshiper to reverential awe.
-When it is sung at the end of the service, the congregation sits while singing it, as a demonstration that they are not eager to leave the house of prayer but were willing to stay and continue praying (by starting again at the beginning of the day's prayers).
+When it is sung at the end of the service, the congregation sits while singing it, as a demonstration that they are not eager to leave the house of prayer but are willing to stay and continue praying (by starting again at the beginning of the day's prayers).